wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `removeModal`

-Will remove the shown modal in the application, the method must called from the `backgroundScript` file or within the modal HTML.
+Will remove the shown modal in the application, the method must be called from the `backgroundScript` file or within the modal HTML.

 ```js
 app.removeModal();